-All Zynq-7000 All Programmable SoCs with transceivers include an integrated block for PCI Express technology that can be configured as an Endpoint or Root Port, compliant to the PCI Express Base Specification Revision 2.1.
-The Root Port can be used to build the basis for a compatible Root Complex, to allow custom communication between the Zynq-7000 AP SoC and other devices via the PCI Express protocol, and to attach ASSP Endpoint devices, such as Ethernet Controllers or Fibre Channel HBAs, to the Zynq-7000 All Programmable SoC.
+All devices with transceivers in the Zynq-7000 family include an integrated block for PCI Express technology that can be configured as an Endpoint or Root Port, compliant to the PCI Express Base Specification Revision 2.1.
+The Root Port can be used to build the basis for a compatible Root Complex, to allow custom communication between the Zynq-7000 SoC and other devices via the PCI Express protocol, and to attach ASSP Endpoint devices, such as Ethernet Controllers or Fibre Channel HBAs, to the Zynq-7000 SoC.